-Upon arrival at Edinburgh airport, and after claiming your luggage, a Lang Atholl representative driver will greet and assist you with any luggage.
+Upon arrival at Edinburgh airport, a Lang Atholl representative driver will greet and assist you with any luggage.
 You will then begin your journey to Islay first travelling through Glasgow and the stunning Loch Lomond and The Trossachs National Park.
-For Lunch you will stop at the Loch Fine Oyster Bar and Restaurant.
+For lunch, you will stop at the Loch Fine Oyster Bar and Restaurant.
 It is known for providing Scotland’s finest seafood where you can experience the quality of freshness and flavour.

-You will then travel to take a ferry from kennacraig to the Isle of Islay, you will be able to relax and take in the outstanding views.
-Set in the dunes of Islay, The Machrie Hotel and Golf Links is nestled beside miles of immaculate beaches in the Inner Hebrides.
-The hotel provides a spectacular place to meet and relax as well as their impressive restaurant with panoramic views over the links.
+You will then travel to take a ferry from Kennacraig to the Isle of Islay, where you will be able to relax and take in the outstanding views.
+Set in the Dunes of Islay, The Machrie Hotel and Golf Links is nestled beside miles of immaculate beaches in the Inner Hebrides.
+The hotel provides a spectacular place to relax and dine with within their impressive restaurant which offers panoramic views over the links.
 This is where you will stay for the next two evenings as you enjoy your time exploring the Isle of Islay.

-After your relaxing breakfast at The Machrie, you will be picked up by your driver to begin your day on Islay.
+After your relaxing breakfast at The Machrie, you will begin your day on Islay.
 Being the southernmost island of the Inner Hebrides of Scotland, Islay is known as “The Queen of the Hebrides”.
-Famous for its peaty single malt whiskies and scenic beauty.
-Your first stop of the day will be to visit the Kildalton Cross, one of the finest Celtic Crosses found in the world.
+Famous for its peaty single malt whiskies and scenic beauty, your first stop of the day will be to visit the Kildalton Cross, one of the finest Celtic Crosses found in the world.
 The cross dates back to the 8th century AD and is extremely well preserved.
 The cross stands in the grounds of the ruins of a medieval church which is surrounded by spectacular scenery and local wildlife

-Once visiting the Kildalton Cross, you will begin visiting Islay’s famous distilleries.
+Once the Kildalton Cross has been visited, you will begin visiting Islay’s famous distilleries.
 First will be Ardbeg Distillery, a whisky which is worshipped worldwide.
 Over the years, Ardbeg has been the winners of many prestigious titles for its spectacular single malt.
 Next, situated at the scenic Lagavulin Bay, Lagavulin distillery is an experience which is not to be missed.
-Peated malt, lengthy distillation and long maturation together make sure Lagavulin develops an intricate, rich, peaty nature.
-Last stop of the day will be to Laphroaig where you will enjoy a guided tour through the maltings, mashing, stilling and warehouse of the historic distillery.
+Peated malt, lengthy distillation and long maturation together make sure Lagavulin develops its distinctive flavour.
+Last stop of the day will be Laphroaig where you will enjoy a guided tour through the maltings, mashing, stilling and warehouse of the historic distillery.
 You will then return to The Machrie Hotel to enjoy your second night in the outstanding hotel.

 You will wake from your relaxing evening to begin your day by taking the ferry back to Kennacraig.
 You will explore the famous distilleries in Campbeltown, once known as the whisky capital of the world, beginning with Springbank.
-It is the oldest independent family-owned distillery in the country and you can take in the history of Scotland’s most handmade whisky.
-Following, Glen Scotia will be your next stop, one of Scotland’s smallest Scotch whisky distilleries.
-They are proud of the fact that it still much or its original design still exists, some of it dating back to the 1830’s.
-The last stop of the day will be to tour the newest, old distillery in Campbeltown, Glengyle.
-Despite its small scale production they continue to produce the award winning single malt.
+It is the oldest independent family-owned distillery in the country and you can take in the history of Scotland’s least automated whisky.
+Glen Scotia will be your next stop, one of Scotland’s smallest Scotch whisky distilleries.
+They are proud of the fact that much of its original design still exists with some of it dating back to the 1830’s.
+The last stop of the day will be to tour the youngest of the old distilleries in Campbeltown, Glengyle.
+Despite its small scale production, they continue to produce the award winning single malt.

 Your accommodation for the evening will be at the luxurious yet historic Ugadale Hotel.
 You will wake to the views of the stunning Atlantic and both the Islands of Islay and Jura.
 The warm and inviting atmosphere allows it to provide the ideal spot for you to relax from your day of exploring.

 Situated at the head of Urquhart Bay, the breathtaking village of Drumnadrochit is a must when visiting Scotland.
 It is home to the famous Urquhart Castle, a classic ruin looking out onto the extraordinary Loch Ness.
 You will then take a short journey to Boath House, a place to escape and unwind whilst visiting the Highlands.
-It also boasts an award-winning inviting restaurant with stunning views over the gardens and down to the lake.
-Their menus are fresh, seasonal and local as guests travel from all over just to experience their stunning dishes.
+It boasts an award-winning restaurant with stunning views over the gardens and down to the lake.

-You will then travel through the Cairngorms National Park to The Fife Arms.
-It is a Victorian coaching inn that has been creatively restored with the majestic landscape of the Cairngorms.
+You will then travel through the Cairngorms National Park to The Fife Arms, a Victorian coaching inn that has been creatively restored with the majestic landscape of the Cairngorms.
 Each of their guest rooms are uniquely decorated to provide their visitors with a memorable experience.

 After a break of 523 years, Lindores Abbey has reopened its doors and production is once again flowing from the copper stills.
 Their aim is to bring a modern whisky making approach to this ancient site.
 You will learn all about its history and processes on one of their distillery tours.
 You will then travel to St Andrews which sits proudly on Scotlands east coast.
 You will have the chance to explore and take in the panoramic views over the North Sea.
 Once you have had time to discover the medieval streets of St Andrews you will be taken to Kingsbarns Distillery.
 The rolling countryside of the Lowlands, with its broad winding rivers and vast grain harvest, once supported a thriving malt whisky industry.

-Your accommodation for the evening will be the five-five-star Old Course Hotel.
-The well-known hotel is on the edge of the renowned 17th hole of the Old course and overlooks the stunning West Sands Beach.
+Your accommodation for the evening will be the five-star Old Course Hotel.
+The well-known hotel is on the edge of the renowned 17th hole of the Old Course and overlooks the stunning West Sands Beach.
 The prestigious hotel is the ideal spot for you to unwind after your active day exploring.

 You will begin your journey to Scotlands capital, Edinburgh, with your first stop being Glenkinchie Distillery.
-You will begin your tour in their unique exhibition on the original Malting Floors as you can learn how they create their ‘water of life’.
-You will then visit Edinburgh Castle, one of the most thrilling historic sites and is a world famous icon of Scotland.
-Walk though the heritage site and take in all its history.
+You will begin your tour in their unique exhibition on the original Malting Floors where you will learn how they create their ‘water of life’.
+You will then visit Edinburgh Castle, one of the most thrilling historic sites and a world famous icon of Scotland.